jimjimovich/caddy-stencil/Readme.md

 **Stencil is currently NOT stable (or even working!!!) and not recommended for use in production!**

 Stencil is a templating middleware for Caddy server.
-It can be used with static files or combined or other middlewares (for example, proxy) to insert HTML, JSON, or HTML with JSON front matter into a pre-defined template.
+Stencil can process three types of input: raw HTML (or any other text-based format), raw HTML with JSON front matter, and valid JSON.
+This input can be from files or the result of another directive such as the Proxy directive.

-Stencil is based on the Markdown plugin for Caddy but plans to focus on the integration of backend services and APIs and does not process Markdown.
+Stencil processes input and runs it through pre-defined templates.
+Any JSON data is placed in the .Doc.data variable for templates.
+The entire body of HTML input with or without front matter will is placed in the .Doc.body variable.
+The variable .Doc.title is either assigned by a root level JSON entry of "title" or automatically generated based on the file name.

 ### Syntax